You can use an external MIDI device to control BeatMaker’s instruments and interface. To do so, please follow these steps:

 4. Open the Browser if needed and press the Settings button:

-5. Press the “MIDI” button from the Settings panel, then press “Auto Learn” at the bottom of the screen:
+5. Press the “MIDI FOCUS ACTIONS” button from the Settings panel, then press “Auto Learn” at the bottom of the page:

 For each action in the “FOCUS ACTION” list, you can assign a key or control from your controller.
 We start with the first action, which is triggering the first pad from the current bank.